 If customs clearance is delayed or denied, it's essential to communicate promptly with the relevant parties, including the customs authorities, to understand the reasons and work towards resolving the issues to the best of your ability.

-To mitigate the risks associated with customs clearance delays or denials, it's crucial to:
+To mitigate the risks associated with customs clearance delays, it's crucial to:

 - Work with experienced customs brokers or freight forwarders who can navigate the customs clearance process efficiently and ensure compliance with all regulations.